About this site

 He holds a faculty position in the Creative Arts department at Red River College in Winnipeg, Canada, where he has taught courses in e-commerce and web site design, development, and accessibility since 2004.

 Orest earned his Masters degree in Education from Central Michigan University in 2012.
 A copy of his graduate research can be found in the ERIC database.
 In 2014 he commenced Ph.D. studies in Education at the University of Manitoba.
+More about his academic activities here.

 Prior to his association with Red River College, Orest worked as a publishing technologies consultant to clients in publishing, pharmaceutical, travel information, and financial industries in the U.S., Europe, and Asia.
 He was based out of the New York City metro area between 1992 and 2003.